Highlights

 Where to Watch A Night at the Cinema in 1914

-Yearning to watch 'A Night at the Cinema in 1914' in the comfort of your own home?
-Hunting down a streaming service to buy, rent, download, or watch the -directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.
+Craving a viewing of 'A Night at the Cinema in 1914' wherever you like to watch?
+Tracking down a streaming service to buy, rent, download, or view the -directed movie via subscription can be a challenge, so we here at Moviefone want to do the heavy lifting.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'A Night at the Cinema in 1914' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'A Night at the Cinema in 1914' right now, here are some specifics about the BFI documentary flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'A Night at the Cinema in 1914' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'A Night at the Cinema in 1914' right now, here are some particulars about the BFI documentary flick.

-Want to know what the movie's about?
+Curious about the story behind it?
 Here's the plot: "Cinema a century ago was a new, exciting and highly democratic form of entertainment.
 Picture houses nationwide offered a sociable, lively environment in which to relax and escape from the daily grind.
 With feature films still rare, the programme was an entertaining, ever-changing roster of short items with live musical accompaniment.
 100 years on, this special compilation from the BFI National Archive recreates the glorious miscellany of comedies, dramas, travelogues and newsreels which would have constituted a typical night out in 1914.
 Our selection includes a comic short about a face-pulling competition, a sensational episode of The Perils of Pauline, scenes of Allied troops celebrating Christmas at the Front, and an early sighting of one of cinema’s greatest icons." .